On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression

-We now unpack the implications of Theorem \ref{kern_theo}.
-Firstly, the behaviour of $\hat{M}(L)$ in general depends on both $\hat{m}(L)$ and $\hat{g}(L)$, such that even though $\hat{g}(L)$ does not have to converge to the truth, we still rely on it to converge relatively quickly to the (incorrect) limit.
-This situation is preferable to one where $\hat{g}(L)$ converges to the truth but the rate is so slow that the Cauchy-Schwartz bound $\sqrt{P[\{g_0(L_i)-\hat{g}(L_i;I^c_k)\}^2]} \sqrt{P[\{m_0(L_i)-\hat{m}(L_i;I^c_k)\}^2]}$ fails to be $o_P(n^{-1/2})$.
-As a consequence, if either $g_0(L)$ or $m_0(L)$ is especially difficult to estimate, in general we might prefer an inconsistent estimator that converges quickly to some $g^*(L)$ rather than one that converges to the truth.
 Secondly, there are immediate implications for how to combine cross-fitting with doubly robust inference.
 In order to avoid placing Donsker conditions on $\hat{g}(L)$ and $\hat{m}(L)$ and their limits, we should obtain them in a separate sample to the one used to obtain $\hat{M}(L)$ and $\hat{G}(L)$.
 However, in the proof of Theorem \ref{key_theo} where sample splitting is required, empirical process conditions are placed on the latter estimators, given that they are univariate nonparametric estimators and that $\hat{g}(L;I^c_k)$ and $\hat{m}(L;I^c_k)$ are considered fixed (conditional on the auxiliary sample).